How to Handle Items with Sentimental Value During a Divorce in Arizona

 While bank accounts and retirement accounts can hold significant financial value, photos and children’s artwork can hold just as much—if not more—sentimental value.
 Some assets, like the family home, cars, and collections, can hold both.
 We’ve covered the key considerations involved in dividing marital assets from a financial perspective previously.
 But, how can (and should) you handle items with sentimental value during your divorce?

-5 Options for Handling Items with Sentimental Value During Your Divorce
+5 Options for Handling Items with Sentimental Value During Divorce

 As with all aspects of the divorce process, there are a variety of ways to handle items with sentimental value during your divorce.
 Of course, just like the other aspects of your divorce, the options that make the most sense for your individual circumstances will be entirely unique to you.
 With this in mind, it is important to work with an experienced divorce attorney who can help you explore your options carefully—and who can help you make informed decisions with your wishes, goals, and long-term best interests in mind.